Vinc Pichel

-Vincent Alan Pichel (born November 23, 1982) is an American professional mixed martial artist currently competing in the Lightweight division of the Ultimate Fighting Championship.
-A professional competitor since 2009, Pichel was also a contestant on The Ultimate Fighter: Live.
+Vincent Alan Pichel (born November 23, 1982) is an American former professional mixed martial artist who competed in the Lightweight division of the Ultimate Fighting Championship, achieving a 7-5 record in the promotion.
+A professional from 2009 to 2025, Pichel was also a contestant on The Ultimate Fighter: Live.

 Early life

 Growing up in Canoga Park, Los Angeles, Pichel was expelled from multiple schools due to his behavior during his youth.
 He never graduated, and at the age of 15 he was already using drugs which ultimately led him to get kicked out from his home by his mother.
-For five years he was using drugs and lacking permanent residence but after getting introduced to MMA by his friend, Pichel straightened out and started ambitious training.
+For five years he was using drugs and lacking permanent residence but after getting introduced to MMA by his friend, Pichel straightened out and started ambitiously training.

 Mixed martial arts career

 Early career

 Pichel compiled an amateur record of 10–1 before turning professional in 2009.
 He won his first seven fights by KO/TKO before trying out for The Ultimate Fighter: Live.